Research

 Policy Coherence, Gender & Post-Conflict Governance

-How coherent are post-conflict policies designed to transform rural landscapes, and do they deliver equitable outcomes for women?
-I analyze policy coherence within Colombia's Integrated Rural Reform peacebuilding framework using landscape approaches, and examine how gender and intersectionality mediate the outcomes of land restitution programs.
-This work connects institutional design to on-the-ground implementation, documenting where cross-sectoral policy instruments succeed or fail in conflict-affected territories.
+Do post-conflict policies designed to transform rural landscapes deliver coherent, equitable outcomes for women?
+I analyze policy coherence within Colombia's peacebuilding framework and how gender and intersectionality mediate land restitution outcomes.

 In the Field

-My research is grounded in primary data collection across Latin America and Sub-Saharan Africa.
-Below are highlights from fieldwork in Colombia, Ecuador, and Ethiopia.
+My research is grounded in primary data collection across Latin America.
+Below are highlights from fieldwork in Colombia and Ecuador.

 Data collection, Colombia